 Hooking up the surround sound system’s amplified sound to the already amplified soundbar is where you can run into significant problems.

-A speaker that amplifies the sound internally is known as an active speaker and requires an external power source to function.
+A speaker amplifies the sound internally is known as an active speaker and requires an external power source to function.

 Why Connecting an Active Soundbar to a Receiver is a Bad Idea